 Henry James famously said, “Three things in life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”
-Today’s poem, “Small Kindnesses” by Danusha Laméris, echoes this sentiment and is a reminder not to underestimate the positive impact quick and courteous exchanges can have for all involved.
+Today’s poem, “Small Kindnesses” by Danusha Laméris, echoes this sentiment and is a reminder not to underestimate the positive impact quick and courteous exchanges can have.

 I’ve been thinking about the way, when you walk